pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 <a href="#heading--post-commission-configuration"><h2 id="heading--post-commission-configuration">Post-commission configuration</h2></a>

 <!-- deb-2-7-cli
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2892#heading--tags-for-network-interfaces)). deb-2-7-cli -->

 <!-- deb-2-7-ui
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2893#heading--tags-for-network-interfaces)). deb-2-7-ui -->

 <!-- deb-2-8-cli
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2894#heading--tags-for-network-interfaces)). deb-2-8-cli -->

 <!-- deb-2-8-ui
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2895#heading--tags-for-network-interfaces)). deb-2-8-ui -->

 <!-- deb-2-9-cli
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2896#heading--tags-for-network-interfaces)). deb-2-9-cli -->

 <!-- deb-2-9-ui
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2897#heading--tags-for-network-interfaces)). deb-2-9-ui -->

 <!-- snap-2-7-cli
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2886#heading--tags-for-network-interfaces)). snap-2-7-cli -->

 <!-- snap-2-7-ui
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2887#heading--tags-for-network-interfaces)). snap-2-7-ui -->

 <!-- snap-2-8-cli
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2888#heading--tags-for-network-interfaces)). snap-2-8-cli -->

 <!-- snap-2-8-ui
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2889#heading--tags-for-network-interfaces)). snap-2-8-ui -->

 <!-- snap-2-9-cli
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2890#heading--tags-for-network-interfaces)). snap-2-9-cli -->

 <!-- snap-2-9-ui
 Once commissioned, you can configure the machine's network interface(s).
-Specifically, when a machine's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
+Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](/t/maas-tags/2891#heading--tags-for-network-interfaces)). snap-2-9-ui -->

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
-From a machine's 'Interfaces' page, click the menu icon for the interface to be edited and select 'Edit Physical' from the resulting menu:
+From a machine's "Interfaces" page, click the menu icon for the interface to be edited and select "Edit Physical" from the resulting menu:

 <a href="https://discourse.maas.io/uploads/default/original/1X/438475b8906736b45fc809cd105a56be5052397d.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/438475b8906736b45fc809cd105a56be5052397d.png"></a>